kclarkson/kclarkson.github.io/README.md

-# Kaleem Clarkson's Personal Website
+# Kaleem S. Clarkson

-The personal portfolio for Kaleem Clarkson's build with Sculpin, SASS and Bootstrap.
+Welcome to my personal portfolio source code that is built with Sculpin, SASS and Bootstrap.
+This page is a combination of Sculpin's original directions with some of my personal notes and reminders.

 Sculpin is a static site generator written in PHP.
 It converts Markdown files, Twig templates or standard HTML into a static HTML site that can be easily deployed.

 For more information visit <a href="https://sculpin.io/">Sculpin</a>

 # Site Reminders and Code

+sculpin generate --server --watch
+**generates and watches in local dev

+sculpin generate --env=prod --url=kclarkson/kclarkson.github.io
-used to generate the production sculpin output along with url sculpin generate --env=prod --url=kclarkson/kclarkson.github.io
+**generates the production sculpin output along with url's

 Sculpin Blog Skeleton
 =====================